mmattel/caldera-forms-email-check/cf-email-domain-check/readme.txt

 == Screenshots ==

-1. How to setup this plugin.
+1. How to setup this processor plugin.
 2. Error message when the eMail domain most likely can't recieve eMails.

 == Upgrade Notice ==